Going to the Mission Inn Museum

 The museum contains permanent pieces, but it also houses various traveling collections and unique virtual experience.
 Recent traveling collections have included Women of the Mission Inn, Behind the Fence: The Renovation Years, and California Here We Come!
 Romance, Identity, and Boosterism in Southern California, all with an eye on the local area and events from the 19th and 20th centuries.

 The permanent collections include an array of artifacts related to the Missions themselves.
 They are photos from the early 1900s of the famous people who were connected to the Mission Inn that included presidents and famous entertainers along with genuine artifacts to do with the Mission structures including religious art, crosses, bells and other objects that reflect this period of California ’s history.

-The museum has a gift store that is open during the same times and offers a range of locally produced artifacts, artworks, books on local history and jewelry.
+The museum has a gift store that is open at the same time and offers a range of locally produced artifacts, artworks, books on local history and jewelry.
 There are pieces of original art along with reproduction prints of some of the paintings found in the museum.
 There are gifts for all ages with everything from ornate glasses to stuffed toys that reflect some of the local events and history.
 The store is available online.

 The museum’s role is to tell the story of Frank Miller and showcase the pieces of art he collected, but it is also an important local resource for the history of the area itself.
 Right around the corner is the Fox Performing Arts Center.